drgerg/shoppingList/README.md

 I compiled this using pyInstaller.
 I chose the 1-Folder option rather than the 1-File option because it seems to load and run quicker.

-The installer is built using Inno Installer Compiler.
+The installer is built using Inno Setup Compiler.
 Installation and removal is just like any other Windows app.

 You can always find the current version number in the 'About' dialog.